 I know, it sounds like a weird topic.
 Tombs don’t talk—do they?
 When Jesus rode into Jerusalem on a donkey, the people were praising God for the things they had saw.
 The Pharisees called for Jesus to rebuke His disciples and He responded, “I tell you that if these should keep silent, the stones would immediately cry out” (Luke 19:40 NKJV).
 My thinking is, “If stones cry out, I guess tombs could talk!”
 Just a thought…

 If Tombs Could Talk!
-So I begin as a rock, just outside of the ancient city of Jerusalem near the place called Golgotha.
-As a big rock, I often wondered what I would eventually become.
+So I began as a large outcropping of bedrock, just outside of the ancient city of Jerusalem near the place called Golgotha.
+As a huge rock, I often wondered what I would eventually become.
 Maybe I would be hewn into stones for a great building.
 Perhaps, I would become a monument for a great king.
 I could be cut into pieces and used as a fortress wall.
 My mass may be chipped into pavement for a king’s highway or perhaps small stones for a fancy garden wall.

 One day I realized I had been purchased by a rich man by the name of Joseph of Arimathea.
 When I heard this rich man had purchased me, my hopes soared to the sky.
 He was rich and a prominent member of the Jewish council and what great things he may do with a piece of rock like me.
 Maybe he had plans to build a large house and I would be a cornerstone in a wall or a keystone over a great archway where the rich and important would enter his beautiful home.

 Some weeks after, I heard the workmen making their way to me; my expectations rose.
 Now the waiting would end and the unknown would be known.
 The two workmen began to choose their tools from their wooden toolboxes, a measuring line and some chalk.
 They began to draw out some lines and step back to view their design.
 Surely this would be some grand design.
 They seemed satisfied with their lines so now the work began.
-Hammers and chisels seemed to be the tools of choice.
 I could hear the wham of the hammer and the shattering of my rock.
 What?
 With all of their drawing their chiseling was so random.
 They were just bursting my rock into hundreds of little chucks and slivers.
 Pieces of my rock were flying everywhere.

 Toward the end of the day, they had carved a cubit beyond my face.
 As the workmen caught their breath and quenched their thirst, they began to speak of their work.
 One said, “I believe Joseph will be happy with his tomb, eventually his whole family can be entombed here.”
 All my dreams came crushing down at the word “tomb”.
 My dreams of grand cornerstones, archway keystones, and large monuments faded to the horror of rotting flesh, fowl smells, and eventual dried bones.
 So my purpose was to be a tomb, a dead-end!